International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-This can lead to overproduction in some regions while discouraging development of the agricultural sector in other regions of the world.
-Economies that do not, or cannot, provide this kind of support are at a disadvantage in international trade and risk becoming more food insecure as a result.
-Special attention has been given to export subsidies for agricultural products.
-These have been seen as having an especially distorting effect on international food markets -—
+This can lead to overproduction in some regions and hinder development of the agricultural sector in others.
+Economies that do not, or cannot, provide such support are disadvantaged in international trade and risk becoming more food insecure.
+Export subsidies for agricultural products, in particular, have a highly distorting effect on international food markets -—

 – ‒